storm-coder-dojo/activities/_python/tron.md

 ## Challenges
 To extend your program, try one of the following challenges:

-* Don't start the game until a key is press
+* Don't start the game until a key is pressed
-* Make the bikes goe faster as their tails grow longer.
+* Make the bikes go faster or slower
+* Add a border to the edge of the screen
-* Instead of the game finishing when you hit the edge of the screen, make the snake re-appear at the opposite edge of the screen.
+* Instead of the game finishing when you hit the edge of the screen, make the bikes re-appear at the opposite edge of the screen.

 A full listing with challenges is available here: [http://bit.ly/TronChallenges](http://bit.ly/TronChallenges)